shkjnu/saaark/README.md

 - 👋 Hi, I’m @saaark
+- 👀 We are SAAARK vision is to create an ecosystem to promote blockchain technology through Sharks memes, utility, games, and collaboration.
-- 👀 I’m interested in applications running blockchain technology
+- 👀 We interested in applications running blockchain technology
 - 🌱 I’m currently learning making applications which could run blockchain
 - 💞️ I’m looking to collaborate on dapp
-- 📫 How to reach me, email at 6saaark@gmail.com
+- 📫 How to reach me, email at saaark@saaark.com

 <!---
 saaark/saaark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.